List of Yu-Gi-Oh! GX characters: Season 3

-A Duel Academy professor and former Pro League duelist, Stein fosters a grudge towards Jaden for ruining the interest of other students in his lectures due to the boy's lazy approach to lessons.
-He prevents Jaden from reaching Professor Viper in the lab where the monkey Wheeler was trained but seemingly falls to his death upon being defeated.
+A Duel Academy professor and former Pro League duelist, Stein harbors a grudge towards Jaden for ruining the interest of other students in his lectures with his lazy approach to lessons.
+He prevents Jaden from reaching Professor Viper in the lab where the monkey Wheeler was trained, but seemingly falls to his death upon being defeated.
 In the English version, his field of specialty is history, and he was urged by his parents to earn his degree, leading him to drop out of the professional dueling circuit, while in the Japanese version, he instead comes from a poverty-stricken family and dueled to support it.
 In the English version, Stein also makes numerous references to the fifth season of the original anime, which took place in ancient Egypt.
 Stein plays a Scab Scarknight deck.
 His character in the English version, as well as the title of his debut episodes, are based on the game show, Win Ben Stein's Money and its eponymous host.